-Signing an Uploaded or Mailed Cover Letter
+How To Sign an Uploaded or Printed Cover Letter

 It's a good idea to include these details in your closing paragraph or after your typed signature.
 That makes it easy for the employer or networking contact to get in touch with you.

-You don't want to make this section too cluttered, however, so restrict yourself to the most relevant information.
-Here's how to set up an email signature, along with more advice on what to include in it and what to leave off.
+You don't want to make this section too cluttered, so restrict yourself to the most relevant information.
+Here's how to set up an email signature, along with more advice on what to include in it and what to leave out.

 Signature Examples for Emailed Documents

 When you are sending email cover letters, it's important to include contact information so the hiring manager can easily see how to contact you.
 At the very least, include your name, email address, and phone number.
-You can also add other, optional information, such as your street address, online portfolio, or social media accounts.
+You can also add other optional information, such as your street address, online portfolio, or social media accounts.

-- City, State, Zip
+City, State Zip Code

-Sample Email Signature With Social Media
+Sample Email Signature With Social Media Handles

-- LinkedIn Profile (Optional)
+LinkedIn Profile (Optional)

-- Twitter Account (Optional)
+Twitter Account (Optional)

 Your best bet is some variation on first initial, last name (e.g., email@example.com) or first name, last name (firstname.lastname@example.org).
 Here's how to set up an email account just for your job search.